stridecolossus/JOVE/docs/blog/part-3-cube/perspective.md

 When we run the code it should look roughly the same as the quad demo since we will be looking at the front face of the cube.

-### Rotation

-Next we will apply a rotation to the cube by implemented the following factory method on the matrix class to generate a rotation matrix about a given axis:
+Next we will apply a rotation to the cube by implemented the following factory on the `Matrix` class to generate a rotation about a given axis:

 ```java
 public static Matrix rotation(Vector axis, float angle) {